Downybrook Nature Reserve, formerly Eldrett Bird Conservation Area

-The trail is grass with some raised wooden bridges, easy walking and a great view of nature.
+The trail is grass and dirt with some raised wooden bridges, easy walking and a great view of nature.

 Here is the DEC website on Wild Parsnip.